inloop/easygcm/README.md

 It includes all the common code from the sample including AndroidManifest.xml that is automatically merged into your application.
 Also content of sample's DemoActivity is included in this library extracted in GcmHelper class.

 ### How to use:

+**WARNING** Current version on Maven Central contains bug and will not work properly.
+We are [working on fix](https://github.com/inloop/easygcm/issues/12).

 * add this to your build.gradle: `compile 'eu.inloop:easygcm:1.2.3@aar'`
 * in your `Application` implement [GcmListener](http://github.com/inloop/easygcm/blob/master/easygcm/src/main/java/eu/inloop/easygcm/GcmListener.java) interface with two methods: